Sharp bounds for multiplicities of Bianchi modular forms: Introduction

 \subsection{Acknowledgments}

 I would like to thank Yongquan Hu for helpful discussions.
-I would like to thank Richard Taylor for checking the details of this paper and catching an error in our earlier draft.
-I would also like to thank Konstantin Ardakov, Shilin Lai, Lue Pan, Zicheng Qian, Peter Sarnak for interesting conversations about this paper.
+I want to thank Richard Taylor for checking the details of this paper and catching an error in our earlier draft.
+I would also like to thank Konstantin Ardakov, Shilin Lai, Lue Pan, Zicheng Qian, and Peter Sarnak for interesting conversations about this paper, as well as the anonymous referee for expository corrections.